Alex350123/Passwordmania/README.md

       npm install dotenv express cors spotify-preview-finder

+then start js service with command:

+      node server.js

 and you’ll be good to go.

 2. Now, to run the project on your localhost, enter the following command on your terminal: